streamlit/docs/content/get-started/main-concepts/advanced-concepts.md

 color = st.color_picker("Color", "#FF0000")
 st.divider()
 st.scatter_chart(st.session_state.df, x="x", y="y", color=color)
 ```

-If you are pulling the same data for all users, you'd likely cache a function that gets that data.
-On the other hand, if you pull data specific to a user, such as querying their personal information, you'd likely want to save that in Session State.
-That way, the queried data is only available in that one session and not to any other user of the app.
+If you are pulling the same data for all users, you'd likely cache a function that retrieves that data.
+On the other hand, if you pull data specific to a user, such as querying their personal information, you may want to save that in Session State.
+That way, the queried data is only available in that one session.

-Session State is also related to widgets.
-Widgets are magical and handle statefulness on their own quietly in the background.
+As mentioned in [Streamlit fundamentals](/get-started/main-concepts/fundamentals#widgets), Session State is also related to widgets.
+Widgets are magical and handle statefulness quietly on their own.
 As an advanced feature however, you can manipulate the value of widgets within your code by assigning keys to them.
-Any key assigned to a widget becomes a key in Session State which holds the value of the widget.
-This can be used to manipulate the widget. **This is an advanced concept.** So, after you finish understanding the basics of Streamlit, check out our guide on [Widget behavior](/library/advanced-features/widget-behavior) to dig in the details if you're interested.
+Any key assigned to a widget becomes a key in Session State tied to the value of the widget.
+This can be used to manipulate the widget.
+After you finish understanding the basics of Streamlit, check out our guide on [Widget behavior](/library/advanced-features/widget-behavior) to dig in the details if you're interested.

 ## Connections

 As hinted above, you can use `@st.cache_resource` to cache connections.
-This is the most general solution which allows you to use any connection from any Python library.
+This is the most general solution which allows you to use almost any connection from any Python library.
 However, Streamlit also offers a convenient way to handle some of the most popular connections, like SQL! `st.connection` takes care of the caching for you so you can enjoy fewer lines of code.
 Getting data from your database can be as easy as:

 ```python
 import streamlit as st